kakashihatakesh6/my-portfolio/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT LICENSE.
+For details, please see the LICENSE file.